 Either pound your chicken with a kitchen hammer or mallet to evenly thin the chicken thigh, or chicken breast for that matter, or cut a pocket from the top of your piece of chicken angled downward so nothing runs out on to your pan.

 You can use toothpicks or tightly tied kitchen string to assist you if needed.
 Both will help to hold everything inside your stuffed chicken.
-Only if you plan on stuffing without the assistance of bacon.
+But you’ll only need these if you plan on stuffing without the assistance of bacon.

 Next, add some sort of cooked meat, if desired.
 If you are using something like sliced ham, lay it down on top of your flat piece of chicken first.